More than just a quiet place to recharge your phone battery and pinch free wifi.

 The Library contains Ned Kelly’s suit of armour.

 Yep, that’s right.
-Australia’s bullish answer to ‘Robin Hood’, Ned Kelly has a permanent exhibition containing his original bullet-riddled armour!
+Australia’s bullish answer to ‘Robin Hood’, Ned Kelly, has a permanent exhibition containing his original bullet-riddled armour!
 The country’s most famous steel ensemble is on display, accompanied by an abundance of photographs and eye-witness accounts from the era.
-There, I hooked your curiosity.
-I knew I would.
+There may be nothing more ‘Australian’ than the legend of the Ned Kelly gang.
+Ah ha.
+Yep.
+There it is.
+I hooked your curiosity.
+I knew I would!

 Keen to explore more?
-There are free tours of the State Library and its various exhibitions, held throughout the week.
+There are free tours of the State Library and its various exhibitions held each and every week.

 Get the lowdown.